seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * The output file `data/dist/eez.fgb` and possibly `eez.json` if you chose to generate it.
 * An updated `project/datasources.json` file with a new entry at the bottom with a datasourceId of `eez`
-* Also in this datasource object will be `keyStats` with a total feature `count` of 1 and a total `area` of ~3 trillion square meters.

 If the import fails, try again double checking everything.
 It is most likely one of the following: